awsdocs/elb-network-load-balancers-user-guide/doc_source/application-load-balancer-target.md

       This setup allows you to use HTTPS listeners on the Application Load Balancer to terminate the TLS protocol\.

    1. For **Default action**, select the Application Load Balancer target group that you want to forward traffic to\.
-If you don't see it in the list, or cannot select a target group \(because it is already in use by another Network Load Balancer\), you can create a new Application Load Balancer target group as shown in [Step 2: Create the target group with the Application Load Balancer as the target](#register-application-load-balancer-target)\.
+If you don't see it in the list, or can't select a target group \(because it is already in use by another Network Load Balancer\), you can create a new Application Load Balancer target group as shown in [Step 2: Create the target group with the Application Load Balancer as the target](#register-application-load-balancer-target)\.

 1. Add tags \(optional\), review your configuration, and choose **Create load balancer**\.